 Medical evidence of past persecution or serious harm

 In March 2019, the Council of State annulled a judgment of the CALL because it had not sufficiently considered the medical attestations that were provided.
 In that case, the medical certificates submitted by the applicant in the context of his subsequent application included findings of physical and psychological injuries which may have resulted from ill-treatment linked to the state of slavery.
-While the CALL had ruled that the evidence provided did not restore the credibility of the applicants account of his status as a slave, the Council of State found that the administrative judge did not carry out a detailed examination of the risk of persecution and violated the rights guaranteed by articles 3 and 4 ECHR.[11]
+While the CALL had ruled that the evidence provided did not restore the credibility of the applicants account of his status as a slave, the Council of State found that the administrative judge did not carry out a detailed examination of the risk of persecution and violated the rights guaranteed by Articles 3 and 4 ECHR.[13]

 Some NGOs, such as ‘Constat’ or ‘Exil’, deliver free medical examinations and attestations.
-The main objective of the organisation ‘Constat’ is to defend and promote the full implementation of the Istanbul Protocol into the Belgian asylum procedure, in particular regarding the examination of physical and psychological consequences of torture and other cruel, inhuman and degrading treatments or punishments over asylum seekers.
+The main objective of the organisation ‘Constat’ is to defend and promote the full implementation of the Istanbul Protocol into the Belgian asylum procedure, in particular regarding the examination of physical and psychological consequences of torture and other cruel, inhuman and degrading treatments or punishments over asylum applicants.
 Another organisation acting in this specific field is ‘Exil’, which offers medical, psychiatric, psychological, psychotherapeutic and/or fascia-therapeutic consultations to victims of human rights violations and torture.

-In this context, it is also important to mention the so-called “medical regularisation procedure”, which is not technically part of the asylum procedure but is closely related to it.
-In cases where return to the country of origin would create a risk of inhuman or degrading treatment resulting from the deterioration of the health of the person concerned – e.g. due to a lack of access to appropriate medical treatment – an application should be lodged with the Immigration Office instead of the CGRS.[12]
+In this context, it is also important to mention the so-called ‘medical regularisation procedure’, which is not technically part of the asylum procedure but is closely related to it.
+In cases where return to the country of origin would create a risk of inhuman or degrading treatment resulting from the deterioration of the health of the person concerned – e.g. due to a lack of access to appropriate medical treatment – an application should be lodged with the Immigration Office instead of the CGRS.[15]
 This application for protection based on medical reasons has been removed from the asylum procedure and replaced with a separate procedure that entails fewer procedural guarantees.
 In the latter, a standardised medical form has to be filled out and communicated before the request is considered admissible and examined on its merits.
 A refusal can further only be subjected to an annulment (and suspension) appeal.
-The existence of this procedure is a way for the CGRS to avoid having to consider medical elements put forward during the asylum procedure, even if they could be relevant to the asylum application.
+The existence of this procedure is a way for the CGRS to avoid having to consider medical elements put forward during the asylum procedure, even if they could be relevant to the asylum application (see National protection statuses).

 [1] Article 48/8(1) Aliens Act.